My Favourite Warm-Up Drills for Anaerobic Sports

 - Explosive Squat Jumps (5 Explosive Jumps)

 - Squat down to the ground and stand up as fast as possible, leaving the ground as a jump.
 When landing, land in an athletic position, and immediately jump again.
 Make sure that your back is flat, and that your ankles, knees, and hips are all stacked on top of one another.

 - Bounding (10-20 yards)

 - This is exaggerated running.
 You are trying to run while doing single-leg jumps as far as possible.
 YouTube has a lot of good videos on this.

 - Start in an athletic position and jump up onto a medium size box and land back in that athletic position again.
 Step off the back of the box and get ready to jump again.

 - Depth Jumps (3 Landing and Reactive Jumps)

 - Start on top of a box or bench.
 Step off of the box and land in an athletic position and immediately jump back up.
 This is training the muscles to stretch on command, and immediately contract again to produce optimal force.

 - Perform quick short sprints at max effort.

-Each one of these won’t require many sets and reps, as they should be an all-out max effort attempt.
-The goal with priming your body for performance is to have the muscle and nervous system ready to react in a split second to perform for the specific demands of your sport.
+Each one of these won’t require many sets and reps, as they should be an all-out max-effort attempt.
+The goal of priming your body for performance is to have the muscle and nervous system ready to react in a split second to perform for the specific demands of your sport.